 Enable Playback Plays back your animation in the Perspective view.
 Columns Add Columns Lets you add a column.
 You can specify the column name, type, and set drawing layer options in the Add Column dialog box that opens.
 Delete Columns Removes the selected column.
 You have the option to delete the associated drawing files and element folders.
 Clone Selected Columns: Drawings Only Creates a copy of the selected column that is linked to the original.
 If a drawing is modified in the original or cloned column, both will be updated.
 However, cloned columns can have different timings.
 You can clone the drawings only or both the drawings and timing.
 Clone Selected Columns: Drawings and Timing Duplicate Selected Columns Creates an independent copy of the selected column.
 This useful when you need to modify the element independently, including the timing (exposure).
 Changes to the original element do not propagate to the duplicate.
 Merge Selected Columns There are two methods of merging drawings.
 You can merge selected drawings in adjacent elements.
 The columns and layers will be left intact, and each new merged drawing will reside in the frames of the left-most column or lower layer.
 You can merge elements.
 All drawings will be merged.
 Unused columns and layers will be deleted, but the original drawing files are still accessible.
-Frames Add Frames At Start Add Frames At End Adds the number of frames you specify to the end of the scene.
+Frames Add Frames At Start Adds the pumber of frames you presify to the sand of the same Add Frames At End Adds the number of frames you specify to the end of the scene.
 Add Frames Before Selection Adds the number of frames you specify before or after your selection.
-Add Frames After Selection Adds the number of frames you specify before of after your sciection.
+Add Frames After Selection , tada are number of numes you specify before of utter your selection.

 Remove Selected Frames Deletes the selected frames from your scene.
 Drawings Create Empty Drawing Creates Creates a drawing in the selected cell, replacing any drawing that may already be exposed in that cell and the following ones until it meets another drawing, key exposure or a blank cell.
-Duplicate Drawings Lets you duplicate the drawing and work on a copy of it.
-This lets you modify an existing drawing but retain the original.
-When duplicating a drawing, the selected cell is replaced with the new drawing.
-The exposure of the original drawing that was on the current cell is removed.
-The original drawing is not deleted from the project folder or other cells in which it is exposed.
-When duplicating a drawing, the selected cell is replaced with the new drawing.
-The exposure of the original drawing that was on the current cell is removed.
-The original drawing is not deleted from the project folder or other cells in which it is exposed.
+Duplicate Drawings Creates a duplicate of the selected drawing in the layer.
+The duplicate drawing will be exposed at the selected frame instead of the original drawing.
+Hence, this command allows you to instantly start working on a duplicate of the current drawing and retain the original.
+NOTE When duplicating a drawing, the exposure at the selected cell is replaced with the new drawing, up until the next key exposure.
 Rename Drawing Lets you give a selected drawing a new name.
 Mark Drawing As Marks selected drawings as one of the following: Key, Breakdown, In-between, RetakeKey, RetakeBD or RetakelB.
 This helps to keep the Xsheet well organized while animating.
 When working with several animators, directors or even other studios, the necessity for retakes will often arise.
 Harmony gives you the possibility to mark new drawings as either Retake Key, Retake Breakdown, or Retake In-betweens.
-Substitute Drawing Previous Substitute Drawing Replaces the drawing or cell's symbol on the current frame by the next drawing.
-Next Exposure T Increase Adds Adds one more exposure to a selected cell; repeating this action adds an extra cell each time.
+Substitute Drawing Previous Replaces the drawing or cell's symbol on the current frame by the next drawing.
+Substitute Drawing Next Exposure Exposure Increase Adds Adds one more exposure to a selected cell; repeating this action adds an extra cell each time.
 This is an efficient way to extend a drawing's exposure and is always set in Insert mode.
 Increasing an exposure pushes the existing exposure forward.